 Documents required to be submitted along with the Form I-751

 In such a case the most important information a person needs to submit is evidence of their marital relationship.
 It is almost like the types of documents a person provides for adjustment of status or consular interview?
-These might include copies of rent receipts, joint bank or credit card statements, and their children’s birth certificates.
-You will also need to prepare 2 affidavits from 2 people who know your marriage is real and are willing to testify to this fact under oath.
+These documents might include copies of rent receipts, joint bank, insurance, or credit card statements, and their children’s birth certificates.
+You will also need to prepare at least 2 affidavits from people who know your marriage is real and are willing to testify to this fact under oath.
 You should include only documents covering the last two years as USCIS is not interested to see items that were submitted earlier.

 In case a person is late in submission